unibe-icelab/thz-image-explorer/paper/paper.md

 THz time-domain spectroscopy (TDS) is a fast-growing field with applications to perform non-destructive studies of material properties [@neu_tutorial_2018].
-The pulses can either be measured after passing through (transmission spectrum) or after being reflected (reflection spectrum) by a sample and are recorded in the time domain.
+The pulses can either be measured after passing through (transmission spectrum) or after being reflected by (reflection spectrum) a sample.
 Through Fourier analysis (FFT), we can investigate the complex refractive index and absorption coefficient of the sample.
 By placing either the sample or the optical setup on a moving stage the sample can be imaged in 2D.

 ![THz Image Explorer icon.\label{fig:icon}](icon.png){#id .class width=20%}

-We developed an interactive graphical user interface (GUI), written in [Rust](https://www.rust-lang.org) [@matsakis2014rust], to aid investigating acquired 2D scans.
-The application implements the dotTHz standard [@lee_dotthz_2023] and is platform independent and open-source, thus making it easier to maintain and increasing its reach.
+We developed an interactive graphical user interface (GUI), written in [Rust](https://www.rust-lang.org) [@matsakis2014rust], to aid in investigating acquired 2D scans.
+The application implements the dotTHz standard [@lee_dotthz_2023] and is platform independent and open-source, making it easier to maintain and increasing its reach.

 ![THz Image Explorer screenshot.\label{fig:screenshot}](screenshot.png)